Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Experiments

 \subsection{Payoff Space Plots}

-In \Cref{fi:payoff spaces}, we show plots of space the feasible payoffs in several tested games.
-All three-player games we tested on were constant sum, so we show a 2D projection of the space of payoffs.
+In \Cref{fi:payoff spaces}, we show plots of the space of feasible payoffs in several tested games.
+All three-player games we tested on were constant sum, so for those games we show a 2D projection.

 In most games tested, all three payoff spaces are different, and show very detailed boundaries that almost seem smooth (though, of course, they cannot be, since the payoff space is a polytope).
-This confirms the findings of earlier papers, e.g.,~\citet{Farina20:Coarse}, and demonstrates the importance of defining the various notions as separate.
+This confirms the findings of earlier papers, \textit{e.g.},~\citet{Farina20:Coarse}, and demonstrates the importance of defining the various notions as separate.